-Traveler guitars are almost like the regular ones but they come with a tiny almost irrelevant price to pay, they do not project a powerful sound or the booming sound that most of the regular sized guitars can make.
+Traveler guitars are almost like the regular ones but they come with a tiny almost irrelevant price to pay, they do not project a powerful sound or the booming sound that most of the regular-sized guitars can make.

-So here I say again leave your $2,000 Martin that is made out of all solid wood materials at your home and get your hands on one of traveling guitars like LXM Little Martin, Taylor BT2 or more guitars which we are going to discuss in more details in this list.
+So here I say again leave your $2,000 Martin that is made out of all solid wood materials at your home and get your hands on one of guitars for travel like LXM Little Martin, Taylor BT2 or more guitars which we are going to discuss in more details in this list.

-Don’t get me wrong, some travel guitars are technically full-size but are specifically designed for quick and much easier transportation, they could be as 3/4 or half of a full sized guitar or can look like an alien design but have the sound of a real quality guitar, some may be constructed with different materials like laminate and some are all solid wood in the inside but laminated on the sides and the back.
+Don’t get me wrong, some travel guitars are technically full-size but are specifically designed for quick and much easier transportation, they could be as 3/4 or half of a full-sized guitar or can look like an alien design but have the sound of a real quality guitar, some may be constructed with different materials like laminate and some are all solid wood in the inside but laminated on the sides and the back.

 Which is the Best Travel Acoustic Guitar?

-5. Little Martin LXM
+6. Little Martin LXM

 This is the reason for all the controversy, the fact that they applied mostly artificial elements at the time they produced the Martin LXM.
 Rather than wood, they’ve used mahogany and spruce top is made out of High-Pressure Laminate.
 This is the reason why people turned around from this guitar, which we can understand.

-But someway somehow Martin LXM it was all put together perfect.
+But someway somehow Martin LXM it was all put together perfectly.
 If we talk about hardware we are looking at some of the traditional arrangements.
 There is a perfect quality bridge made of rosewood.
 The nut is made of Tusq which gave these elements almost like equal features as a bone.
-Talking about strings, guitar Martin Lxm comes with a proper set of steel strings which will not require any modification or change.
+Talking about strings, guitar Martin Lxm comes with a proper set of steel strings that will not require any modification or change.

-Overall, Martin LXM is a great guitar or a great choice for traveling purposes that is being offered at a fair rate.
+Overall, Martin LXM is a great traveler guitar or a great choice for traveling purposes that is being offered at a fair rate.
 The mark of using High-Pressure Laminate won’t go away so easily.
 Maybe the price for all HPL material cant be justified but the sound may be one of the reasons for you should buy it.
-For more, you should read our Little Martin LXM review.
+Definitely one of the best travel guitars out there!

-4. Yamaha JR1
+5. Yamaha JR1 3/4

-A guitar that doesn’t cost so much sometimes can come with cloudy hardware, this is one of the ways for the companies to reduce the cost of the money they use to create one guitar.
+A traveler guitar that doesn’t cost so much sometimes can come with cloudy hardware, this is one of the ways for the companies to reduce the cost of the money they use to create one guitar.
 The bridge is made out of rosewood and nut its made of compact synthetic, cheap synthetics can’t come near to the real bone but they are a reasonable solution.

-For the people who don’t have so much money to invest in a travel guitars, this is the greatest solution they can get, this guitar is packed with some rich tone and it’s well made so this is a win-win situation.
+For the people who don’t have so much money to invest in the definite best travel guitar, this is the greatest solution they can get, this traveler guitar is packed with some rich tone and it’s well made so this is a win-win situation.

-3. Gibson Maestro 30
+4. Gibson Maestro 30

-There isn’t something special about this guitar design, it’s almost like a normal guitar with the color of honey burst.
+There isn’t something special about this guitars design, it’s almost like a normal guitar with the color of honey burst.
 It’s simple and elegant, a clear design nothing else for decoration.
 It’s made of laminated wood, and this is a great thing.

-This guitar is as cheap as it is can be, It could greatly benefit from a good setup and it can be hard for a normal guitarist to turn it into something very good.
+This acoustic guitar is as cheap as it is can be, It could greatly benefit from a good setup and it can be hard for a normal guitarist to turn it into something very good.
 The sides of the back are made of basswood and from the top is made from spruce veneer.
 This guitar is so much durable in the opinions of a person who buys it.

 The fingerboard has 21 frets and has a thin neck that means the guitar is easy to play.

-Overall this guitar is wonderful sound wise although its apperance may not impress you so much you will rarely find any guitar that has a sound quality like this.
-Also, this guitar its so competent of stress that happens during your travels.
+Overall this acoustic guitar is wonderful sound wise although its appearance may not impress you so much you will rarely find any guitar that has a sound quality like this.
+Also, this guitar is so competent of stress that happens during your travels.

-2. Taylor Baby BT2
+3. Baby Taylor BT2

-Taylor’s Baby was created to fill the needs of people who like to travel and to take their guitar with them wherever they go so this is the 3/4 of a full-sized guitar.
+Baby Taylor was created to fill the needs of people who like to travel and to take their guitar with them wherever they go so this is the 3/4 of a full-sized guitar.
 Like the past ten years of Taylor, this is one of the most popular guitars to this day.

 Even though this is not a guitar made by hand you still can see the trademark quality of the Taylor being applied here.
 The guitar’s made out of a mahogany top and layered sapele for the whole board.

 Regarding the quality, BT2 has nothing out of the common guitars.
-You will get rosewood bridge implemented with a compact saddle made of nut and bone.
+You will get a rosewood bridge implemented with a compact saddle made of nut and bone.

 The guitar works fairly well if you don’t shift it out of its comfort zone.

-One of the main reason people like this guitar is the sound that this guitar brings out, some people compare it with a fully-sized dreadnought and given that it has a powerful projection you can see where they are coming from.
+One of the main reason people like this guitar is the sound that this guitar brings out, some people compare it with a full-sized dreadnought and given that it has a powerful projection you can see where they are coming from.
 Everything about this Taylor is normal, from the tone to the range of frequency, clarity and warmth.
 With small words, it’s a real Taylor guitar.

-If you like quality over quantity i think this is the best you can get, this guitar will give you a wonderful performance, also I’d like to tell you that when you pull it from the case, when you buy it, you need to do some adjustments to boost it for a real performance.
+If you like quality over quantity I think this is a great choice, this guitar will give you wonderful performance, also I’d like to tell you that when you pull it from the case, when you buy it, you need to do some adjustments to boost it for a real performance.

-1. Little Martin LX1
+2. Little Martin LX1

 If you have small hands or if you like to teach a child to play guitar properly the first brand that pops to the head of the people is Martin.
 This popular guitar is one of the best in terms of tone and sustainability of sound quality you deliver to other people while playing this Little Martin.
 Plus for an actual assembled in Mexico Martin is really affordable.

-This small Martin is made for the traveler who enjoys his guitar and given that it is a small acoustic it is precisely what you think, a small measure of a real martin.
+This small Martin is made for the traveler who enjoys his acoustic guitar and given that it is a small acoustic it is precisely what you think, a small measure of a real martin.
 The guitar is made from solid Sitka spruce on the top and Highly Pressured Laminate on the back and the sides.